How to Repatriate Money from India Abroad: NRO $1M Limit Explained

 | FCNR Account | No limits | Transfer freely |

-| NRO Account | Up to USD 1 million per financial year | Tax compliance required |
+| NRO Account | Up to USD 1 million per financial year (April-March) | Tax compliance, source proof, bank satisfaction, Form 15CA / 15CB where applicable |

 For the broader banking setup behind this limit, use our guide to NRE vs NRO accounts for returning NRIs first, then come back to this page when you are ready to structure the outward remittance itself.